goolte-lab/flyway-example-1/README.md

 An example of using [Flyway](https://flywaydb.org/) to manage the versioning and migration of your relational database schemas.

+The example consists of a REST API that returns employee information from a database.
+The first version of the service returns the employee's: id, first name, and last name.
+The database migration script adds a phone number column to the employees records and version two of the service returns it along with the existing employee information.

 ## Running the Example
 1. Start the application by running the following Gradle command: